connervieira/Predator/docs/CONFIGURE.md

 # Configuration

-This document describes the configuration values found `config.json`.
+This document describes the configuration values found in `config.json`.
 The Predator configuration system makes use of minimal validation, and generally assumes that changes made directly to the `config.json` file are valid.

 Features that aren't thoroughly tested are described as "experimental" below.
 These features are not recommended if reliability is a concern.

-- `general` contains configuration values will effect Predator's general operation.
+- `general` contains configuration values that affect Predator's general operation.
     - `working_directory` specifies the default directory that Predator will use to persistently store files.
-        - This value can be over-ridden using command line arguments.
+        - This value can be overridden using command line arguments.
-        - In management mode and pre-recorded mode, this value serves as a default, but can be over-ridden by user input.
+        - In management mode and pre-recorded mode, this value serves as a default, but can be overridden by user input.
         - In real-time mode and dash-cam mode, this value will be automatically used without user input.
     - `interface_directory` specifies the directory that predator will store files used to share real-time information with external programs.
         - This value is only used in real-time and dashcam mode.